 Regional Electricity Cooperation and Strategic Infrastructure Initiative (RECSI)

-The Government of Canada is engaging with provinces and territories in a dialogue to help provinces reliant on fossil fuel-fired electricity generation transition to a generation portfolio mix which will help meet our national Greenhouse Gas (GHG) emissions reductions target for 2030.
+The Government of Canada engaged with provinces and territories to help provinces reliant on fossil fuel-fired electricity generation transition to a generation portfolio mix which will help meet our national Greenhouse Gas (GHG) emissions reductions target for 2030.